imaNNeo/StepBarView/README.md

 ### Add Dependency

-Add the dependency to your app build.gradle file
+Add the dependency to your app build.gradle file.

 ```
 dependencies